 Marriage Licenses are issued in the probate office Monday through Friday, 8 am to 4:30 pm (Pre-marriage blood test no longer required by law).
 If you arrive after 4:30p, your marriage license application will not be processed.

-A list of officiates available to perform a marriage ceremony is posted on the information board located in the Probate’s office.
-Please read the following law pertaining to current judges:
+A full list of officiants available to perform a marriage ceremony is available in the Probate office.

 The following items are required to apply for a Marriage License: